 How many sessions will I need?

 This varies as everyone is different but most people see significant progress within four to six sessions- and these sessions can be spread out.
 Sessions can be every two or three weeks, or as needed.
-People with ongoing challenging circumstances sometimes choose to come longer for support.
+People with ongoing challenging circumstances sometimes choose to come longer for support, sometimes once a month.

 When are you available?

 I work by appointment only on weekday mornings 8.30 -4 and some weekday evenings 6-9 and sometimes Saturday mornings.

 How long have you done this therapy?